yavin-dev/framework/CONTRIBUTING.md

 ### Reporting a Bug

-1. Update to the most recent master release if possible.
+1. Update to the most recent main release if possible.
 We may have already fixed your bug.

 1. Search for similar issues.
 It's possible somebody has encountered this bug